VinBots/Soft_Actor_Critic/Continuous Control - Report.md

 ### Network parameters

 After (too) many trials, I opted for the following hyperparameters and network parameters.
-I also looked at the influence of the double Q network minimum trick and constant tenperature values (0 and 0.0035).
+I also looked at the influence of the double Q network minimum trick.
 See results below.

-Note that all the learning rates (actor, critic and alpha optimizers) are initialized with the same value.
+Note that:

+* I started training after running 10 epochs so that enough experiences (10,000) are stored, which prevents the policy from over-specializing on a low number of sampled experiences.

+* Many hyperparameters are very sensitive to tune (like soft update, learning rates, log std ranges)

+The optimal buffer size is around 50,000, i.e. about 5 times less than the number of experiences used for training per epoch (1000 times batches of 256 experiences, i.e. 256,000 sampled experiences per epoch).

 The networks have the following architecture: